 Just check out below the results of our previous work on various garden clearance and makeover projects.

-- Some garden makeover tasks are best done in certain time of the year.
+Some garden makeover tasks are best done at a certain time of the year.
 Be patient and wait for the right season and optimal weather conditions to handle each respective job.

 Have you ever tackled a garden clearance project by yourself?
 Then, we’ll be glad if you share your experience and some extra tips with our less prepared readers in the comment box below!

 Images source: Shutterstock/by Simon Annable and by WathanyuSowong